firewallyz/SmartHomeControllerYuliOfficial/SmartHomeController/Doc/readme.txt

 @note The 4 built in LEDs are used to simulate lights across a smart house.

 @note The features are currently spread across multiple projects.
 The button interrupt is in "SmartHomeController".
-Timer is in "TIM_TimeBase_Yuli".
+Timer is in "TIM_TimeBase".
 GUI and touch input are in TouchGFX.

 @note The connection of the LCD reset pin to a dedicated GPIO PH7 instead of the STM32F469 NRST pin may cause residual display on LCD with applications/examples that do not require display.
 	  The LCD clear can be ensured by hardware through the boards power off/power on or by software calling the BSP_LCD_Reset() function.